 That, in turn, leads me to collect natural items that spark something special for me.
 I take them home to photograph them as part of an ongoing art project.
 And so the cycle of connection continues.

 And my sensitivity to the word and the concept are heightened.
-Brené Brown, the well-known researcher, refers to “connection” repeatedly in her TED talk, “The Power of Vulnerability.”
+Brené Brown, the well-known researcher and author of Daring Greatly, refers to “connection” repeatedly in her TED talk, “The Power of Vulnerability.”

 She also explained what she has learned about the correlation of vulnerability and connection.
 Here are several powerful quotes followed by four common findings of people who feel and live as though they are worthy beings.